 - Readers relate to the story, setting and characters.

 - While readers tend to be African-American women, ages 18 – 35, Urban Fiction also attracts more male readers than any other genre – many readers feel that if something can get men and boys to read, it is powerful indeed.

 - There are many parallels between Urban Fiction and Hip-Hop.

-Below are two reviews of my Urban Fantasy novel, Redeemer, a mash-up of Urban Fiction and Urban Fantasy.
+Below are three reviews of my Urban Fantasy novel, Redeemer, a mash-up of Urban Fiction and Urban Fantasy.
 Redeemer is a thrilling read and appeals to science fiction, fantasy and urban fiction readers alike for all the reasons cited above and more.
 But don’t just take my word for it; read on…

 Ezekiel Cross is a cold blooded killer.
 He works for ‘Sweet’ Danny Sweet, owner of Sweet South Records, the second wealthiest music label in the country.
 For most of his life Ezekiel has been a killer, trained from a young age to enforce the whims of his boss.
 But Ezekiel is tired.
 He longs for the day that he can hang up his guns and live a normal life with his wife Mali.
 But the life of a killer is never his own.
 Ezekiel is called to do another hit, but instead of closing the deal he finds himself the target of a different kind of hit.
 He’s sent back into time and finds himself in a situation that could change his life forever…or end it.